pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

         North = 0°, East = 90°, South = 180°, West = 270°.

     solar_zenith
         Zenith angle of the sun in degrees.
-This is the angle between the sun's rays and the vertical direction.
+This is the angle between is between a vector pointed straight up and a vector pointed at the sun, from the observer.
         This is the complement of :term:`solar_elevation` (90 - elevation). [°]

     spectra
     spectra_components